moveit/moveit2_tutorials/doc/persistent_scenes_and_states/persistent_scenes_and_states.rst

-Persistent Planning Scenes and Robot States
+Warehouse - Persistent Scenes and States
 ===========================================

 The "MotionPlanning" plugin of RViz offers the possibility to save